goldboy225/Code-Base-for-Research/README.md

 # Code-Base-for-Research
 This is coding samples which can be used for research purpose

+## Machine Learning
+Machine learning is a method of data analysis that automates analytical model building.
+It is a branch of artificial intelligence based on the idea that systems can learn from data, identify patterns and make decisions with minimal human intervention.
+Machine learning algorithms are used in a wide range of applications, such as image and speech recognition, natural language processing, and control systems, and have seen increasing success in areas such as healthcare, finance, and advertising.
+There are several types of machine learning, including:
+ 1. Supervised learning: The computer is provided with example inputs and their corresponding outputs, and the goal is to learn a general rule that maps inputs to outputs.
+For example, a supervised learning algorithm for email filtering may be trained on a dataset of labeled emails as spam or not-spam and can use that training to classify new emails.
+ 2. Unsupervised learning: The computer is not provided with example outputs, and the goal is to discover interesting structure in the input data, such as grouping similar examples together.
+For example, an unsupervised learning algorithm for customer segmentation may be trained on a dataset of customer information and finds patterns that group customers into similar segments.
+ 3. Reinforcement learning: The computer learns to make a sequence of decisions.
+The learning algorithm is provided with feedback in the form of rewards or penalties, in a process called trial-and-error, to improve its future decision making.
+ 4. Semi-supervised learning: It's a combination of supervised and unsupervised, where large amount of unlabelled data and a small amount of labeled data is used.
+> To give a simple example, consider a spam filter for email.
+A spam filter uses machine learning to classify emails as spam or not spam.
+The filter is trained on a dataset of labeled emails (example inputs with corresponding outputs), and it uses that training to classify new, previously unseen emails.
+In this case, the inputs are the emails, and the outputs are "spam" or "not spam."
+Once the filter has been trained, it can classify new emails as they arrive, with minimal human intervention.

 ## Feature Selection

 Feature selection is a process in data science that involves selecting a subset of relevant features (variables, predictors, descriptors, etc.) from a larger set of features to use in building a predictive model.
 The goal of feature selection is to select a set of features that are most relevant and useful for the model, while minimizing the number of features that are included.